Gerald-coder/Mern_Commerce/frontend/README.md

 # used react icons for the needed icons

 # used imgbb for storing images and created account with them also, with geraldpaulson28 email

+# the carousal was built using react multi carousal